Restoring our Past. Planning for its Future.

 Historic + Adaptive Reuse

-The conservation and preservation efforts to protect an object of historic and, often, intrinsic value involves the professional analysis, restoration, and in-kind re-creation or repair of existing architectural elements.
-Depending upon the extent of improvements planned, Historic Structures Reports (HSR) are assembled—such with the U.S. National Park Service properties and buildings MCA has assessed, which are registered on the National Register of Historic Places (NRHP).
-Upon request, Historic Tax Credit (HTC) assistance is also available for qualified properties seeking local, state, or federal tax incentives for applicable improvements to historic buildings.
+The conservation and preservation efforts necessary to protect an object of historic and often intrinsic value involving the professional analysis, restoration, and in-kind re-creation or repair of existing architectural building elements.
+Depending upon the extent of improvements planned, Historic Structures Reports (HSR) can be prepared for U.S. National Park Service properties and buildings registered on the National Register of Historic Places (NRHP).
+Upon request, Historic Tax Credit (HTC) assistance is also available for qualified properties seeking local, state, or federal tax incentives for appropriate improvements to historic buildings.

-This work involves thorough field observation and documentation of a building site to generate existing floor plans, elevations, and other valuable record drawings which aid in planning future development.
-Our team of on-site surveyors are capable of recreating multiple building plans, including 2 dimensional drawings, 3D models, and highly accurate laser point cloud scans, if desired.
+Existing conditions documentation involves thorough field observation and documents of a building site to generate existing floor plans, elevations, and other valuable record drawings which aid in planning for future development.
+Our team of field surveyors are capable of recreating multiple building plans, including two dimensional CAD drawings, 3D BIM models, and highly accurate laser point cloud Lidar scans, if desired for your application.

-These assessments are on-site analyses of existing building systems and materials to determine useful life and the documentation of existing building deficiencies.
-Deliverables can include photographic evidence, keyed base plans, and recommendations for future improvement, maintenance, and repair.
-BCA or FCA deliverables may also include code compliance surveys to ensure that existing building elements comply with local, state, and federal building codes.
+BCA and FCA assessments analyze existing building systems and materials to identify building deficiencies and determine the remaining useful life of both durable and deteriorating architectural elements.
+Deliverables can include photographic evidence, keyed base plans, or professional recommendations for future improvements, critical maintenance, and repairs.
+BCA or FCA deliverables may also include code compliance surveys, life safety analysis, and ADA studies to check existing building elements for compliance with local, state, and federal building codes.

 At MCA we have established working relationships with professional consultants who offer a wide range of technical expertise in the conservation and architectural preservation of historic structures.
 Traditionally we have partnered with experienced professional consultants who can provide the following array of services: Material Identification and Product Testing | Paint Analysis | Temporary Shoring | National Historic Preservation Act (NHPA) Section 106 Documentation | Archaeological Services | Subgrade Analysis & Test Boring | U.S. National Park Service Historic Structures Reports (HSR) | Historical Archive Research | Local, State, and Federal Historic Tax Credit (HTC) Assistance